-When creating rendered textures, if we made a separate material and texture for every face it would be very impractical and we would quickly have an unusable SketchUp scene.
+When creating rendered textures, if we made a separate material and texture for every face it would be very impractical and we would quickly have a slow or unusable SketchUp scene.
 Instead, if we combined faces in a practical and efficient way, we can combine many surfaces into a single material and texture.
 This is a huge advantage in RTT and critical to its effective operation.
 But it also comes at a cost: size and shape are more important than location.

 Consider the images below.
 Red, green, and blue represent faces of different materials spread throughout a scene.